ubccr/akrr/docs/AKRR_Add_Resource.md

 Generating public/private rsa key pair.
 Your identification has been saved in /root/.ssh/id_rsa_ub-hpc.
-Your public key has been saved in /root/.ssh/id_rsa_ub-hpc.pub.
+Your public key has been saved in /home/akrruser/.ssh/id_rsa_ub-hpc.pub.
 The key fingerprint is:
-SHA256:imFr7yAbg56+ebMHDKkfjSSSBzA4MasEGMV3H+DaTHQ root@xdmod
+SHA256:imFr7yAbg56+ebMHDKkfjSSSBzA4MasEGMV3H+DaTHQ nikolays@huey
 The key's randomart image is:
 +---[RSA 2048]----+
 |o  o= o.E        |